JonKing93/DASH/Tutorials/psm/object.md

 ```
 to find the state vector element for the temperature variable that is closest to the site.

 In addition to state vector rows, linear PSMs require a slope and an intercept to run.
-Let's say I have a slope of 0.5, and an intercept of 0.
+Let's say I want to use a slope of 0.5, and an intercept of 0.
 Then I can create a PSM object for the site using:
 ```matlab
 rows = ensMeta.closestLatLon([60 120], "Temperature");
 slope = 0.5;